Social Security in Andorra (CASS)

 The Andorran legislation establishes that all active persons must contribute to Social Security with an amount of 22% of the gross salary.
 Based on this and according to the type of activity, it is quoted in one way or another.

-The Andorran law establishes that for the salaried employees the CASS must collect the 22% of your gross monthly salary.
-This amount is divided between worker and employer:
+Andorran law establishes that for salaried employees the CASS must collect the 22% of your gross monthly salary.
+This amount is distributed between the worker and the employer:

 - Workers must allocate 6.5% of his gross monthly salary to the coffers of the CASS distributed in 3% to the general branch and 3.5% in the retirement branch

 - The company must contribute 15.5% salary (7% for the general branch and 8.5% for retirement)